 The membership of any member shall be terminated by death, resignation or non-payment of dues or by action of the Board of Directors.

 1. The vote of a majority of the Directors shall be required to suspend or expel a member.

 2. All rights, title and interest in the assets, properties, franchise and privileges of this Association shall cease upon the termination of membership, but any obligation or indebtedness to this Association shall continue until discharged.

 Suspension or Expulsion: Any member may be suspended or expelled for causes including breach of terms or conditions of these By-Laws, or violations of a provision or provisions of the Code of Ethics of the Association, which, by reference is made a part of these By-Laws.
 Such cause shall be determined by a vote of the Board of Directors, such vote being taken only pursuant to an investigation and recommendation on such a matter by the Ethics Committee of the Association.
 The vote of the Directors shall be final and not subject to review.

 Dues and Assessments

-Dues of all categories of members of the Association shall be reviewed periodically and approved by majority vote of the Board of Directors at a regular or special meetings.
+Dues of all categories of members of the Association shall be reviewed periodically and approved by majority vote of the Board of Directors at a regular or special meeting.

 Special Assessment.
 At any special meeting of the Board of Directors, called for the purpose of making an assessment, the two-thirds vote of the entire Board shall be required to approve such assessments for this purpose.
-The members of the Board may vote in person or by ballot transmitted by mail.
+The members of the Board may vote in person or by ballot.